An internationally respected pioneer in children’s dermatology.

 Prof Harper is lead clinician for paediatric dermatology at the Portland Hospital and provides a birthmark screening service for newborn babies at the Hospital.
 He has established a skin laser service for children with vascular birthmarks and the treatment of infantile haemangiomas with propranolol.

 HCA UK is charged by doctors in return for their expertise and advice, including on how to operate safe hospital facilities delivering complex care.
-All services provided under this agreement are charged to HCA UK.
-From January to December 2017, the total charge was £10,785.00.
+Between 1 January 2018 and 31 December 2018, HCA made payments to this doctor totalling £10,800.00 in respect of medical advisory services provided under agreement with HCA.

 HCA requires the doctors that advise us to attest that they are not compromising their NHS commitments.